SmartCity-UAntwerpen/SmartCityTrafficLight/README.md

-SmartCityTrafficLight
+TrafficLightDriver
 =====================

-The SmartCity TrafficLight is the low-level driver program developed in C which runs on the SmartTrafficLights in the SmartCity.
+The Traffic Light Driver is the low-level driver program developed in C which runs on the SmartTrafficLights in the SmartCity.
 This driver module is a part of the SmartCity Project.
 The SmartTrafficLight is an embedded traffic light sign designed and build by Professor Paillet Eric of the University of Antwerp.
 The SmartTrafficLight is an 3D-printed traffic light sign with two lights: Red and Green.
 The traffic lights are controlled with a Raspberri Pi